yiisoft/yii2/docs/guide/rest.md

 Step 1 involves some major development effort as explained below.

-When the [[yii\rest\Serializer|serializer]] converts an object into an array, it will call the `toArray()` method of the object if it implements [[yii\base\ArrayableInterface]].
+When the [[yii\rest\Serializer|serializer]] converts an object into an array, it will call the `toArray()` method of the object if it implements [[yii\base\Arrayable]].
 If an object does not implement this interface, its public properties will be returned instead.

 For classes extending from [[yii\base\Model]] or [[yii\db\ActiveRecord]], besides directly overriding `toArray()`,